 For more information on the Scottish Heritage Society, please visit their website.

-For more information on Veterans In Agriculture, please visit their website.www.veteransinagriculture.org
+For more information on The Pet Project Midwest, please visit their website..thepetprojectmidwest.org

-A new tradition in 2018 is Bratwurst Imbiss am Markt (Brat stand at the market) run by Des Moines European Heritage Association, the non-profit responsible for the production of Christkindlamarket Des Moines.
+Bratwurst Imbiss am Markt (Brat stand at the market) run by Des Moines European Heritage Association (DMEHA) returns to the market!
+DMEHA is the non-profit responsible for the production of Christkindlamarket Des Moines.

 Enjoy a 1/4 lb, coarse-ground, German–style pork bratwurst grilled to perfection.